axieinfinity/ronin-dpos-contracts/docs/HACK.md

 │   ├── extensions              <-- helpers and shared contracts
 │   ├── interfaces              <-- interfaces
 │   ├── libraries               <-- libraries
-│   ├── mainchain               <-- contracts should only deployed on mainchain (gateway and governance) │   ├── mocks                   <-- mock contracts used in tests │   ├── multi-chains            <-- Ronin trusted orgs contracts │   ├── precompile-usages       <-- wrapper for precompiled calls
+│   ├── mainchain               <-- contracts should only deployed on mainchain │   ├── mocks                   <-- mock contracts used in tests
+│   ├── multi-chains            <-- Ronin trusted orgs contracts
+│   ├── precompile-usages       <-- wrapper for precompiled calls
-│   └── ronin                       <-- contracts should only deployed on testnet │       ├── slash-indicator             <-- slashing and credit score contracts
-│       ├── staking                     <-- pool and staking contracts
+│   └── ronin                       <-- contracts should only deployed on Ronin chain │       ├── slash-indicator             <-- slashing and credit score contracts │       ├── staking                     <-- pool and staking contracts
 │       ├── validator                   <-- validator set contracts